 I’ve often wished I could say something to every leader.
-There are some things I’ve learned the hard way.
-I often share things leadership should do, but today I thought it wise to share some things not to do.
+Some things I’ve learned the hard way.
+I often share things leadership should do, but today I thought I’d share some things not to do.

 Here are 7 things every leader needs to quit: